 Javondlynn M. Dunagan founded the JMD Angels Foundation on December 23, 2020, after being inspired during the 2020 pandemic shutdown to organize "angels" to sow seeds and adopt a senior building.
 Through various acts of public service over the years, Javondlynn desired to create a non profit organization that would mobilize volunteers to help residents in the Chicagoland area with food, clothing, shelter and college scholarships.
 Javondlynn retired in 2016 after a 25 year federal law enforcement career and founded JMD Defense, LLC , a Safety Education business located in Oak Lawn, Il.
 Javondlynn has a Masters of Social Work degree from the University of Chicago and a Bachelor of Arts Degree in Social Work from Hampton University.
-She is the proud mother of an adult daughter.
+Javondlynn is a proud and active member of Chicago Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated.
+She is a proud mother of an adult daughter.

 Celeste K. Jones currently serves as the Legal Director of the Adult Guardianship Division of the Office of the Cook County Public Guardian.
 Celeste has dedicated her legal practice of 27 years to advocacy on behalf of the most vulnerable people in our communities: adults with disabilities, the majority of which are senior citizens, and abused, neglected and dependent children.
 Celeste also spearheaded the Public Guardian’s Community Outreach initiative in its efforts to educate the community and community stakeholders on the issues that impact the most vulnerable among us.
 Celeste also edits and designs the Public Guardian’s newsletter.
 Celeste is a former board member of two local not-for-profit organizations, which focused on achieving successful outcomes for college-bound students.
 She is a proud and active member of the Chicago Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated.
 Celeste is a graduate of Northern Illinois University and Loyola University Chicago School of Law.